Volatility forecasting with machine learning and intraday commonality: What may drive commonality in volatility?

-Table \ref{tab:factor_common} reports the estimation results\footnote{To compare the effects of various investor sentiments, we normalize the three factors by removing the mean and scaling to unit variance.}.
+Table \ref{tab:factor_common} reports the estimation results.
 First, we notice that a large proportion of the variance for the commonality is explained by these three sentiment factors.
 For example, the commonality for the 1-day scenario is 51.6\%.
 In terms of intraday scenarios, the R-squared values for 30-min and 65-min horizons are slightly small, 48.6\% and 48.1\%, respectively.
 The results {on} 10-min data are somewhat surprising, where the R-squared reaches to 55.6\%.
 One possible reason is that economic policy uncertainty is significant in the 10-min scenario.
 In another unreported robustness test, we estimate the regressions without the EPU factor.
 The adjusted $R^2$ value in the regression of 10-min data declines 2.5\% while for other regressions, the changes in adjusted $R^2$ are subtle.

 Besides the market volatility (VIX), we also find a significant effect of consumer sentiment (CSI) on the commonality of volatility over every studied horizon.
 The level of commonality is higher in times of higher market volatility and consumer sentiments.
-In addition, we observe that the coefficients of VIX and CSI for commonality in intraday volatility (especially for 30-min, 65-min) are substantially smaller than {those} in the daily case.
+In addition, we observe that the coefficients of VIX and CSI for commonality in intraday volatility (especially for 30-min, 65-min) are substantially smaller than those in the daily case.